LuccaHellriegel/four-clojure-to-roam/README.md

 # How:

-By importing this specially formatted file int your RoamResearc you can:
+By importing this specially formatted file into RoamResearch you can:

 - track your progress on each problem in Roam
 - take notes for each problem in Roam
 - use Roam-plugins like [roamsr](https://github.com/aidam38/roamsr) to learn the problems with Spaced Repetitions

-There is one variant in the out-folder:
+Currently, there is one variant in the out-folder:

 - vanila.json (145 pages): includes one page that lists all the 4clojure problems and one page per problem that contains all the contents (tags, description, constraints, syntax, code).